preservim/nerdtree/README.markdown

 ## Frequently Asked Questions

+In the answers to these questions, you will see code blocks that you can put in your `vimrc` file.

 ### How can I map a specific key or shortcut to open NERDTree?

 NERDTree doesn't create any shortcuts outside of the NERDTree window, so as not to overwrite any of your other shortcuts.
 Use the `nnoremap` command in your `vimrc`.
 You, of course, have many keys and NERDTree commands to choose from.
 Here are but a few examples.